Flood advantages, disadvantages, causes & risks

 The loss of lives, vegetation, and infrastructure means there will be fewer people in the labor force, less agriculture available for the locals and the exportation, and fewer businesses to contribute to the economy of the country.

-There will be mass dislocation of people, many people may be left homeless and jobless, So, The government will have to spend a little more, The country may seek the assistance from the foreign countries to supply the food and the materials to clean and replace the infrastructure.
+There will be mass dislocation of people, many people may be left homeless and jobless, So, The government will have to spend a little more, The country may seek assistance from foreign countries to supply the food and the materials to clean and replace the infrastructure.

 Floodwater can be dangerous when they have more depth and speed, It is very dangerous to walk or drive through the floodwater when they are six inches of water that can cause unstable footing, and two feet of water can cause the car to be swept away.